chrisruffalo/taverna/README.md

 issues in the face of esoteric or meaningless error messages.

 How many of us are tired of "PKIX path building to target" errors?
 Even if the error is understood sometimes the details are of exactly why are not obvious.
+That error, and similar errors, only let you know that _something_ is wrong or missing in your trust material and `taverna` is here to help figure out specifically _what_ is wrong.

 Yes, there are tools and commands that could do these things individually but they have to be chained together.
 The intent of `taverna` is to put all of those things under one roof, so to speak, and allow